 Where was this religious prejudice coming from?

-But we always have beliefs.
+I suggest instead that: we always have beliefs.

 It struck me that the belief system of our society is working

 insidiously all the time.
-And these beliefs of 'the

-world’s religion' can actually be more dangerous than religious beliefs.
+These beliefs of 'the world’s religion' can actually be more dangerous than religious beliefs.

 Why do I say this?

-Because the beliefs of the world are
+Because the beliefs of the world tend to have the following qualities:

 It can be easier to remain a Christian when you do not see the decision as one of "belief versus non belief", but more correctly as one where you choose to expose yourself to Christian beliefs rather than only to society's beliefs.